 Issue - Distinguishing between Levels 1-2 and 1-3.
 An appellant in charge of a telephone service center claimed her position met Level 1-3 for Scope based on the coverage of services provided and Effect based on the complexity of work and impact it had on the agency's mission.
-OPM determined the geographic area of responsibility met Level 1-3 for Scope; however, the nature of services provided to the population directly and significantly serviced was single-grade interval in nature, therefore not meeting Level 1-3 where the work is complex administrative or technical.
-In addition, the position failed to meet Level 1-3 for Effect due to the population size directly and significantly serviced being comparable to only a portion of a small city and the work not affecting a wide range of agency activities.
+OPM determined the geographic area of responsibility met Level 1-3 for Scope; however, the nature of services provided to the population directly and significantly serviced was single-grade interval in nature, therefore not meeting Level 1-3 for Effect due to the population size directly and significantly serviced being comparable to only a portion of a small city and the work not affecting a wide range of agency activities.